Shane van Gisbergen makes NASCAR history at the Chicago Street Course

 Van Gisbergen is the first debut winner since Johnny Rutherford at Daytona in 1963.
 It’s also the first time the No. 91 car won since Tim Flock in 1953 and first time since Mark Donahue at Riverside in 1973 that a ringer won in the series.

-The Kiwi also joined Mario Andretti (Italy), Earl Ross (Canada), Juan Pablo Montoya (Colombia), Marcos Ambrose (Australia) and Daniel Suarez (Mexico) as one of six foreign-born Cup Series winners.
+Van Gisbergen, a New Zealander, joined the likes of Mario Andretti (Italy), Earl Ross (Canada), Juan Pablo Montoya (Colombia), Marcos Ambrose (Australia) and Daniel Suarez (Mexico) as the six foreign-born Cup Series winners.

-The Australian Supercars champion was fastest in practice and qualified third.
+The Repco Supercars champion was fastest in practice and qualified third.

 Early in the race, he excelled in the rain but bided his time behind Christopher Bell and Tyler Reddick.

-Then, after NASCAR declared the race shortened to 75 laps at lap 47, van Gisbergen survived where the others faltered.
+Then, after NASCAR declared the race shortened to 75 laps at lap 47, van Gisbergen survived and thrived while others faltered.

-Nerves surrounded the front few but nerves of steel prevailed for van Gisbergen as he took the lead with five to go and survived an overtime to get his first NASCAR Cup Series win.
+Van Gisbergen’s nerves of steel shook the front few as he took the lead with five to go and survived a rebuttal from Haley and an overtime to get his first Cup Series win.

-It’s the first time in the modern era where a driver won in their debut race.
+It’s the first time in the modern era where a driver won in their debut Cup race.

 “Right now, I’m still soaking this in but I’m sure this is going to rank up there other wins I’ve had in Supercars,” van Gisbergen said.

-Van Gisbergen is a three-time Australian Supercars champion and won the 2020 Bathurst 1000, their premier race.
+Van Gisbergen is a three-time Repco Supercars champion and the 2020 winner of their premier race, the Bathurst 1000.

 Marks selected van Gisbergen to race after getting sponsor Enhance Health’s blessing and funding.